-18.13.
-The completed Transplant Vessels and Tissue form with the relevant vessels must be sealed within a sample pouch and placed within the organ box with the relevant organ, in readiness for organ handover, by the OPP
+- 18.14.
+Refer to SOP5685 for packing requirements of Ad-Hoc vessels. - 18.15.
+The completed Vessels form (FRM6199) with the relevant vessels must be sealed within a sample pouch and placed within the organ box with the relevant organ, in readiness for organ handover, by the OPP.